-Moving from there, we’ll see how to choose learning rate schedules by implementing and utilizing various schedulers in Keras.
-We will then create experiments in Neptune to compare how these schedulers perform.
+Moving from there, we’ll see how to schedule learning rates by implementing and using various schedulers in Keras.
+We will then create experiments in neptune.ai to compare how these schedulers perform.Â

 What is the learning rate in neural networks?

 What is the learning rate, and what does it do to a neural network?
-The learning rate (or step-size) is explained as the magnitude of change/update to model weights during the backpropagation training process.
+The learning rate (or step size) is explained as the magnitude of change/update to model weights during the backpropagation training process.
 As a configurable hyperparameter, the learning rate is usually specified as a positive value less than 1.0.

 In back-propagation, model weights are updated to reduce the error estimates of our loss function.
 Rather than changing the weights using the full amount, we multiply it by some learning rate value.
-For example, setting the learning rate to 0.5 would mean updating (usually subtract) the weights with 0.5*estimated weight errors (i.e., gradients or total error change w.r.t. the weights).
+For example, setting the learning rate to 0.5 would mean updating (usually subtracting) the weights with 0.5*estimated weight errors (i.e., gradients or total error change w.r.t. the weights).

 Effect of the learning rate

 - With a large learning rate (on the right), the algorithm learns fast, but it may also cause the algorithm to oscillate around or even jump over the minima.
-Even worse, a high learning rate equals large weight updates, which might cause the weights to overflow;
+Even worse, a high learning rate equals large weight updates, which might cause the weights to overflow.

 - On the contrary, with a small learning rate (on the left), updates to the weights are small, which will guide the optimizer gradually towards the minima.
 However, the optimizer may take too long to converge or get stuck in a plateau or undesirable local minima;